Kaiser Permanente’s Targeted Analysis Program fuels research collaborations to answer questions that can improve patient care.

-What impact do you hope the Rapid Analysis Program will have on other health care institutions?
+What impact do you hope the Targeted Analysis Program will have on other health care institutions?

 One of the main reasons we published our paper in Learning Health Systems is to get the word out about it; I think the title of the journal really says it all.
 There is a broad movement to enable health care delivery systems to learn and improve through collaboration between researchers and quality improvement experts.
 I would be thrilled to see other health care systems try something like this.